 Step 1: Wash 500g of fresh strawberries and gently pat them dry with some kitchen roll.

 Step 4: Once the chocolate has set, melt 50g more white chocolate and use a teaspoon or small piping bag to drizzle it over half of the strawberries.
+Leave to set.

-Gently paint a thin layer of edible gold metallic paint over the strawberries without the drizzle.
-You may need to do a couple of layers, depending on which type of paint you're using.
+Step 5: When the chocolate has fully hardened, you can begin decorating.
+Gently paint a thin layer of edible gold metallic paint over the strawberries that don't have the drizzle.
+Then paint over the drizzle on the other half of the strawberries.
+You may need to do a couple of coats, depending on which type of paint you're using.

 If you plan to eat them the same day that you make them, keep your strawberries in an airtight container in a cool, dry place such as a kitchen cupboard, which will prevent excess moisture.
 If making them the day before, store them in the fridge.